9 Top DTC Trends (2024 & 2025)

 This is one of the reasons that influencer marketing became a DTC mainstay: compared to PPC and SEO, influencer marketing resulted in relatively low customer acquisition costs (CAC).

-Searches for "influencer marketing" grew (967% in 5 years) along with the growth in the DTC category as a whole.
+Searches for "influencer marketing" grew 3700% in 10 years alongside the growth in the DTC category as a whole.

 But that's rapidly changing.

-Instead, many social media influencers are launching their own direct-to-consumer brands.
+And some influencers are eschewing sponsorship deals too.
+Instead, many are launching their own direct-to-consumer brands.

 Kylie Cosmetics took off thanks to the founder's existing social media audience.